FDA-AI/FDAi/README.md

 ---
 title: 💊 The Decentralized FDA 🌎
-description: A set of tools to help regulatory agencies quantify the effects of millions of factors like foods, drugs, and supplements affect human health and happiness.
+description: A set of tools and global federation to help regulatory agencies quantify the effects of millions of factors like foods, drugs, and supplements affect human health and happiness.
 ---
 # 🌎The Decentralized FDA💊